PeterAnami/alx-system_engineering-devops/0x0B-ssh/README.md

 # SSH

-This directory contains tasks for the project SSH
+This directory contains tasks for the project secure shell